 10 FAQs about Greek Life and how to join:

-4. What are the financial obligations of joining a fraternity or sorority?
-Joining a fraternity or sorority typically involves financial obligations, such as membership fees and dues, which can vary depending on the organization.
+5. What are the financial obligations of joining a fraternity or sorority?
+Joining a fraternity or sorority will involve a financial obligation to pay membership fees and dues.
+Total cost will vary depending on the organization.
 Members may also be expected to participate in fundraising events to support their organization's financial needs.

 6. How do I know which fraternity or sorority is right for me?

+Not only does each organization have its own unique set of values, traditions, and service initative / philanthropic mission, but each chapter's members will have their own personality and vibe.
 It is important to research and learn about different fraternities and sororities before making a decision to join.
-Attend information sessions, participate in recruitment events, talk to current members, and learn about the organization's values and mission.
+Attend information sessions and participate in recruitment events to learn about the organization's values and mission.
+Meet and interact with current members to get a sense of the chapter's personality.

 7. What is the selection process like for joining a fraternity or sorority?